girdeux31/easyPhysi/README-pypi.md

 Use `set` method in an instanciated body or universe to define its property and define its value according to its type, see [Section](#sec-property-types).

-> [!NOTE]
-> Units are up to the user.
+> **Note:** Units are up to the user.
 Even though SI is recommended, other systems can be used provided that different units are consistent.

-> [!NOTE]
-> Force and energy cannot be defined as properties since each force and energy is defined by its own algebraic formula, see [Section](#sec-property-nondefined).
+> **Note:** Force and energy cannot be defined as properties since each force and energy is defined by its own algebraic formula, see [Section](#sec-property-nondefined).

 #### <a id="sec-property-types"></a>2.1.0.
 Property types